baj0k/suckless-builds/st/README.md

-My build of st, the simple terminal by suckless.org based on Luke's build (https://github.com/LukeSmithxyz/st)
+My personalized build of st - the simple terminal by suckless.org somewhat inspired by Luke's [build](https://github.com/LukeSmithxyz/st)

-# Useful bindings
+## Useful bindings
 alt-k/j or alt-PgUp/PgDn to scrollback
 alt-shift-PgUp/PgDn to increase/decrease font size, alt-home ro reset to default alt-c to copy, alt-v to paste